InterStella0/basemap-xyz/README.md

 The route tests point the renderer at a closed port, so anything that returns `502` provably passed validation and anything that returns `404` provably did not reach the renderer.

-## Licences
+## Licenses

-Two different things, two different licences — do not conflate them:
+Two different things, two different licenses:

 - **This code** (the tile cache, the QGIS Server setup, the site) is [MIT](LICENSE).
 Fork it, run your own, do what you like.